michaelrommel/blog/articles/create/2022-02-02-turntable-trigonometry.md

 :::note{.comment}
-This formula is used to calculate the length of a turntable arm so that in combination with the correct matching pickup angle, the pickup will align tangentially at two predefined radiuses on the vinyl.
+This formula is used to calculate the length of a turntable arm so that in combination with the correct matching pickup angle, the pickup will align tangentially at two predefined radii on the vinyl.
 :::

 $$